hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/24_TILAK_THE_SCHOLAR.md

 his versatile and comprehensive genius formed merely the back-ground of a strong-willed, fiery, masterful, soldierly personality.
-His scholarship illuminated his political leadership with a lustre as rare as it was daz- zling ; his political leadership gave his scholarl37 work a prestige and a significance totally absent in the efforts
+His scholarship illuminated his political leadership with a lustre as rare as it was dazzling ; his political leadership gave his scholarly work a prestige and a significance totally absent in the efforts of mere scholars.

-TILAK THE SCHOLAR 335

-of mere scholars.
 If a scholar in politics is a rarity, a scholar-politician finding his way to gaol is still more so; and that, such a man should have lifted his thoughts